Highlights from the Ratings and Financial Report for Intercontinental Exchange Inc. (ICE)

 Sponsored

+The average price from analysts is $155.13, which is $26.4 above the current price.
 ICE currently public float of 552.92M and currently shorts hold a 0.64% ratio of that float.
-Today, the average trading volume of ICE was 2.89M shares.
+Today, the average trading volume of ICE was 2.97M shares.

 ICE’s Market Performance